-There can be no assurance that Canadian Manganese will be successful in obtaining any additional required funding necessary to conduct additional exploration or evaluation, if warranted, on Canadian Manganese' current exploration properties, or any properties that may be acquired, or to develop mineral resources on such properties, if commercially mineable quantities of such resources are located thereon.
+Other than the Financing, which closed effective April 30, 2021, there can be no assurance that Canadian Manganese will be successful in obtaining any additional required funding necessary to conduct additional exploration or evaluation, if warranted, on Canadian Manganese' current exploration properties, or any properties that may be acquired, or to develop mineral resources on such properties, if commercially mineable quantities of such resources are located thereon.
 Failure to obtain additional financing on a timely basis could cause Canadian Manganese to forfeit its interest in such properties.
 If additional financing is raised through the issuance of equity or convertible debt securities of Canadian Manganese, the interests of shareholders in the net assets of Canadian Manganese may be diluted.